Drew-Williams/Assembly-Language-Bit-Banging-Between-Two-Microcontrollers-Receiver/README.md

 This code allows a user with two PIC 16F628 Microcontrollers to communicate with each other as well as trigger "events" within the connected chip.

 The code here represents the Receiver side of the communication.
-For receiver side code refer to Assemby-Language-Bit-Banging-Between-Two-Microcontrollers-Sender.
+For Sender side code, refer to Assemby-Language-Bit-Banging-Between-Two-Microcontrollers-Sender.